-- 1. Performance- Handel's Trio Sonatas were written in the style of Corelli and Lully and are much more technically challenging.
-These arrangements are also by nature "skeletal", since they are lacking the continuo part that served to thicken the texture.
-However, they are more appropriate for inclusion in a public recital than those of Corelli and Vivaldi because of the more highly developed bass parts, while also serving perfectly as diversions for trombonists. - 2.
+- 1. Performance- Vivaldi's Trio Sonatas were written in the style of Corelli, but are generally more technically challenging..
+These arrangements are, however, by nature "skeletal", since they are lacking the continuo part that served to thicken the texture.
+As a result, they are more appropriate as diversions for trombonists, though inclusion in a public recital is certainly not out of the question. - 2.
 Clef reading- These arrangements will hopefully serve as advanced clef practice for those playing the first and second parts.
 It is unfortunate that clef reading skills don't seem to be a priority for many contemporary trombone teachers, but the ability to transpose at sight remains a prerequisite for becoming an excellent professional musician.
 Please keep in mind that the first time one has to ask a conductor for a transposed part is likely the last time one will perform with that ensemble! - 3.
 Scoring- Since the arrangements are intended for alto trombone, many parts have been scored to keep the first part on the top; the alto doesn't really function very well below the tenor trombone.
 There are some exceptions, but only when part-writing rules make it necessary. - 4.
 Range- The basic range of these transcriptions is slightly more than three octaves (low B to high D) with a few Bbs for the bass trombone.
 The bass line was an attempt to make these arrangements also suitable for performance by a viola, trombone and cello, which offers a wonderful chamber music experience for a trombonist.
 A cellist will occasionally need to play a few notes up an octave, but the first part is almost ideal for a violist. - 5.
 Tempi- All tempi are suggestions, not requirements.
 They are based on three tenets of Baroque performance: - A, triple tempi are faster than duple tempi - B. music with quarter and half notes as the fastest value have faster tempi - C. music with eighth and sixteenth notes as the fastest value have slower tempi - 6.
 Dynamics- Only three dynamic levels are used in these arrangements (mf,mp,p) and they are also suggestions as well.
 If one wants to expand the dynamic range a bit, there is certainly no issue with using "f,mp,pp" instead.
-The use of dynamics here is also based on four Baroque principles: - A. sequential patterns up become increasingly louder - B. sequential patterns down become increasingly softer - C. repeated melodic patterns on the same pitches are normally softer - D. in fugal patterns, the designated melody is louder - 7.
+The use of dynamics here is also based on three Baroque principles: - A. sequential patterns up become increasingly louder - B. sequential patterns down become increasingly softer - C. repeated melodic patterns on the same pitches are normally softer - 7.
 Breathing- There are no breath marks in these transcriptions; that is perhaps the most personal decision a trombonist ever makes.
 There are, however, notes left out in extended passages that would be impossible to perform on a trombone, hopefully in the most appropriate locations.

-Andante from Sonata No. 1, Op.
-5
+Gavotta from Sonata No. 1, Op.
+1